 - Confidentially settled a patent infringement action, pre-discovery, at the total value of the infringing goods, game controller technology.

-William P. Ramey III has now been selected to the Super Lawyers list consecutive years from 2014-2018, a Houston Top Lawyer for 2013-2016 as selected by H-Texas magazine and Houstonia Top Lawyer 2013-2016 as selected by Houstonia magazine is the founding partner of Ramey & Schwaller, LLP.
+William P. Ramey III has been selected by his peers to the Super Lawyers list from 2013-2018, a Houston Top Lawyer for 2013-2018 as selected by H-Texas magazine and Houstonia Top Lawyer 2013-2018 as selected by Houstonia magazine.
+He is also the founding partner of Ramey & Schwaller, LLP.
 His practice concentrates on obtaining, enforcing and licensing intellectual property, including patents, trademarks, copyrights and trade secrets.
 He also has extensive technical and patent prosecution/preparation experience.
 Bill has successfully navigated numerous patent, trade secret, trademark and copyright disputes.
 His experience includes the preparation of numerous opinions on intellectual property rights regarding validity, infringement and freedom to operate.
 He has written more than 300 patents and prosecuted many more…

 Prior to founding Ramey & Schwaller, LLP, Bill was an associate chair of the litigation practice group at a 70-person intellectual property boutique.
 He has substantial experience as a first-chair lawyer litigating intellectual property and related trade secret disputes, and developing a specialty in complex business processes, including software logical architecture (such as ERP systems of SAP, MRO, Ariba, IBM, and Oracle components, including SAP R/3, SAP ECC(6.0), SAP EBP, SAP SRM 4.0 and 5.0, SAP SUS, SAP MDM, SAP BW, SAP XI, IBM Maximo in a purchase-to pay environment, electronic procurement).
 Bill’s experience further includes drafting and prosecuting patent applications, conducting prior art searches and drafting opinions, including patentability, non-infringement/infringement, validity and freedom to practice.